elm-conf-us/2017.elm-conf.us/content/sponsors/_index.md

 ---

 Sponsorships for elm-conf US 2017 are still available.
-They range from stage presence and booths to lanyards to video recording and captioning.
 [Download the full prospectus](/prospectus.pdf) for more details, or [contact the organizing team](mailto:elm-conf@thestrangeloop.com).

 <!--more-->